 Statement of Guiding Principles for Fundraising

-Following a resolution by the governing body, Chronic Pain Ireland is fully committed to adhering to the Irish Charities Tax Research’s (ICTR’s) Statement of Guiding Principles for Fundraising.
+Following a resolution by the Governing Body, Chronic Pain Ireland is fully committed to adhering to the Charities Institute Ireland Statement of Fundraising Codes of Good Practice.
 The Principles are voluntary code of conduct drafted by charity fundraising practitioners, donors and stakeholders with the input and support of legal, accounting and business professionals.
-A copy of the principles may be found here and more details of the ICTR is available on their website www.ictr.ie
+A copy of the The Charities Institute Ireland Fundraising Codes of Good Practices may be found here and more details of the Charities Institute Ireland is available on their website.
+Click here

-The purpose of Chronic Pain Ireland committing to the voluntary Statement of Guiding Principles for Fundraising is to prove to our members, donors and the public at large that we are willing to go beyond the strict legal requirements concerning donations, finances, transparency, reporting standards and governance.
-We believe the Statement of Guiding Principles for Fundraising reflects the high standards that we expect of ourselves.
+The purpose of Chronic Pain Ireland committing to the voluntary Fundraising Codes of Good Practice is to prove to our members, donors and the public at large that we are willing to go beyond the strict legal requirements concerning donations, finances, transparency, reporting standards and governance.
+We believe the Fundraising Codes of Good Practice reflects the high standards that we expect of ourselves.

 For more information on our compliance, please read our:

-As part of our commitment for transparency, we voluntarily disclose that we are of receipt of Pobal funding.
-Pobal is a not-for-profit company that manages programmes on behalf of the Irish Government and the EU.
+As part of our commitment for transparency, we voluntarily disclose that we are grateful to be in receipt of SSNO funding via Pobal.
+Pobal is a not-for-profit company that manages programmes and works on behalf of the Irish Government and the EU.
 Pobal is an intermediary that works on behalf of the Irish Government to support communities and local agencies toward achieving social inclusion, reconciliation and equality by managing funding and providing resources for suitable programmes.
+For more details https://www.pobal.ie/about-pobal/

-Chronic Pain Ireland is a receiver of Pobal grant monies which we ring fence for specific purposes.
+Chronic Pain Ireland is in receipt of Pobal SSNO grant scheme which we ring fence for specific purposes.
 As such, we adhere to all Pobal and public funding requirements and are subject to Pobal oversight, regulation and auditing.
 For full details of all Pobal requirements, please see their website at www.pobal.ie.

 For full details of accounts, including accountancy practices, please the Finance section out our website.

-Chronic Pain Ireland is firmly committed to ensuring personal privacy and compliance with the Data Protection Acts, including the provision of best practice guidelines and procedures in relation to all aspects of Data Protection.
+Chronic Pain Ireland is firmly committed to ensuring personal privacy and compliance with the Data Protection Acts and the General Data Protection Regulation (GDPR) including the provision of best practice guidelines and procedures in relation to all aspects of Data Protection.

 Note: We do not sell or share any personal data with any 3rd parties such as marketing companies, etc.